 In 2018, the PRI implemented minimum requirements for PRI membership for investors.
 Existing and future asset owner and investment manager signatories who fail to meet these requirements over a two-year period, following extensive engagement with the PRI, will be delisted.
-Currently, we are reviewing the minimum requirements, with the aim of introducing revised requirements in the 2022 Reporting Framework.

 The minimum requirements